-These DSLs will be senior members of the leadership teams and have lead responsibility for safeguarding and child protection.
-In the schools, the DSLs will also be responsible for Designated Teachers to promote the educational achievement of children who are looked after or previously looked after and will ensure that these people have the appropriate training.
+The governing body/proprietor will ensure that there is a named governor for safeguarding, a Designated Safeguarding Lead (DSL) who is a senior member of the leadership team and has lead responsibility for safeguarding and child protection, and a designated teacher to promote the educational achievement of children who are looked after, or previously looked after, and will ensure that these people have the appropriate training.

-As set out in paragraphs 81-93 of KCSiE, the Trust Board will have regard to their obligations under the Human Rights Act 1998 and the Equality Act 2010 (including the Public Sector Equality.
+The governing body/proprietor will have regard to their obligations under the Human Rights Act 1998 and the Equality Act 2010 (including the Public Sector Equality Duty).6

-The schools will inform Suffolk County Council annually about the discharge of their safeguarding duties by completing the safeguarding self-assessment audit.
+The governing body/proprietor will inform Suffolk County Council and the SSP annually about the discharge of their safeguarding duties by completing the safeguarding self-assessment audit.